kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/Units.md

 ### Absolute temperature

-The reference points in the above temperature scales of Celsius and Fahrenheit are somewhat arbitrary.
-An *absolute temperature* is defined such that its zero point corresponds to the condition where all molecular motion stops, so called *absolute zero*.
+The reference point in the Celsius and Fahrenheit temperature scales depends on the properties of a particular fluid, in this case water.
+It is desirable to have a temperature scale that is independent of any substance.
+An *absolute temperature* or *thermodynamic temperature scale* has a zero point corresponding to the state of zero thermal energy, so called *absolute zero*.

 In the SI unit system, the standard unit of absolute temperature is kelvin (K).
-The spacing between points on the kelvin scale is the same as the Celsius scale.
+The spacing between points on the kelvin scale is the same as the Celsius scale (*i.e.* a change in temperature of $1\C$ is the same as a change in temperature of 1~K).
 As the freezing point of water is measured to be $273.15~$K we can convert from a temperature in Celsius to a temperature $T(K)$ in kelvin by

 $$
 T(K)=T(\C) + 273.15
 $$

-Another absolute temperature scale, the Rankine scale ($^\circ R$), has spacing between degrees that is the same as the Fahrenheit scale.
-Absolute zero, corresponding to $0^\circ R,$ is at $-459.67\F$.
-A measurement in Fahrenheit can be converted to a temperature in Rankine, $T(^\circ R)$ by
+Another absolute temperature scale, the Rankine scale (R), has spacing between degrees that is the same as the Fahrenheit scale.
+Absolute zero, corresponding to 0~R, is at $-459.67\F$.
+A measurement in Fahrenheit can be converted to a temperature in Rankine, $T$(R) by

 $$
-T(^\circ R)=T(\F)+459.67
+T(R)=T(\F) + 459.67
 $$

 <table class="table table-striped">